 Use these weather lapbook activities to immerse your students in a fun and engaging weather study.
 By the end of your unit, your class will be filled with mini meteorologists for sure!

 You can find all of these weather lapbook activities in the Big Ideas for Little Hands store.
-In fact, these resources come in two versions.
+These resources come in two versions.
 The printable version has everything you need to create a physical lapbook with your students.
-The digital version is a great way for incorporating some technology skills while still teaching and working on the same great science standards.
+The digital version is a great way to incorporate some technology skills while still teaching and working on the same great science standards.
+Click the images below to check out each version.

 Save These Weather Lapbook Activity Ideas